i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/base-wallet/docs/classes/BaseWallet.md

 ▸ **getResources**(): `Promise`<{ `[id: string]`: [`Resource`](../API.md#resource);  }\>

-Gets a resource securey stored in the wallet's vaulr.
-It is the place where to find stored verfiable credentials.
+Gets a resource stored in the wallet's vault.
+It is the place where to find stored verfiable credentials, agreements, non-repudiable proofs.

 #### Returns